Neural-Systems-at-UIO/nutil/docs/QuantifierOutput.rst

 **CustomRegion report**
 ------------------------

 Report with the output organised based on the customised regions defined in the CustomRegionsTemplate.xlsx.
-These are compilations of reference atlas regions and are either user defined ("custom") or the default regions that are inbuild in the Nutil software.
+These are compilations of reference atlas regions and are either defined by the user ("custom") or are the default regions that are in-build in the Nutil software.
 For more information see the "Customised regions explained" section.
 A report is provided for the whole series (all sections combined) and per section.

 **Object report**
 -------------------

-Report with a List of all the objects in the whole series and per section.
+Report with a list of all the objects in the whole series and per section.
 By switching “ON” the “display object IDs in image file and reports” feature, a unique ID is assigned to each object in your dataset.
 These IDs are displayed in the image files and in the object reports to enable identification.

-Object reports are not generated with object splitting switched "ON".
+Object reports are not generated with object splitting switched "ON" as this feature invalidates the object counts.

 In each report, interpret the results as follows: